-In this activity, you will use the shape and character of star constellations to create melodies, inspired by Sternklang by the German composer Karlheinz Stockhausen.
+In this activity you will compose new music using the shape and character of star constellations.
+Inspired by Sternklang by the composer Karlheinz Stockhausen.

 On the 29th August 2020, BCMG is going to perform an extraordinary piece of music by the composer Karlheinz Stockausen called Sternklang in Hanover, Germany.
 Sternklang literally means 'star sound'.